+NOTE: This report is available when you are logged on as the

+Report Description

+supervisor or an Active Directory account in the Manage Sudo Policy role or the Audit Sudo Policy role.

+Unix Computers Lists all Unix computers in Active Directory in the requested scope.

+in AD By default, this report is created using the default domain as the base container.
+Browse to search Active Directory to locate and select a different base container to begin the search.

 NOTE: This report is available when you are logged on as an Active Directory account in the Manage Hosts role.

-Unix Host Profiles

-Summarizes information gathered during the profiling process of each managed host.
+Unix Host Profiles Summarizes information gathered during the profiling process of each managed host.
 This report includes the following information:

-- · Total number of hosts included in the report
+Total number of hosts included in the report

-- · Host Name, IP Address, OS, Hardware
+Host Name, IP Address, OS, Hardware

-- · Sudo version number
+Sudo version number

 Use the following report parameters to define details to include for each host.

-- Safeguard Authentication Services Properties
+Safeguard Authentication Services Properties

-- · Privilege Manager Properties
+Privilege Manager Properties

-- Local Users
+Local Users

-- Local Groups
+Local Groups

-- Host SSH Keys
+Host SSH Keys

-- Installed One Identity Software
+Installed One Identity Software

 NOTE: This report is available when you are logged on as the supervisor or an Active Directory account in the Manage Hosts role.